 The U.S. Bureau of Labor Statistics (BLS) predicted employment growth of aircraft and avionics equipment mechanics and technicians to be 3% from 2018-2028 (www.bls.gov).
 Most job openings during this period are expected to arise from the need to replace retiring technicians.

 Smaller airlines and FAA repair stations will offer the best chances for employment.
 In general, competition is higher for jobs with larger airlines, which offer better wages and a greater chance to travel.
 Job opportunities should be more favorable for technicians who have undergone a training program.

-The BLS indicated in May 2015 that the median annual salary earned by aircraft mechanics and service technicians was $58,370.
-Those technicians employed by couriers and express delivery services earned the highest wages, with a reported mean salary of $89,480 as of 2015.
+The BLS indicated in May 2018 that the median annual salary earned by aircraft mechanics and service technicians was $62,920.
+Those technicians employed by semiconductor and other electronic component manufacturing industry earned the highest wages, with a reported mean salary of $99,330 as of 2018.

 An aircraft interior technician needs to be mechanically minded, work well with their hands, have great problem solving skills and a passion for working on aircraft.
 Positions are expected to be highly competitive; formal training and work experience may provide an advantage to applicants.